Knoxville Surgery Complication Attorney

 Some common causes of surgical complications include missing or incomplete paperwork, poor communication, fatigue, and substance abuse.
 We wish that surgical teams were always upfront about the errors they make, but that simply is not the case.

 Many of our clients contact us because they suspect something is wrong, but they have no proof.
 If you notice increasing pain, dizziness, confusion, or blood clots, then additional investigation is necessary.
 As your attorney, we can often request patient records to see if any problems were noted during surgery.
 We might also send you to a different doctor to identify what is going on physically.

-Contact Brezina Law today.
+Contact Atkins Brezina, PLLC today.
 Our Knoxville surgical complication lawyer is standing by to meet to review your case.